DOMjudge/domjudge/doc/manual/team.rst

   If your program tries to use more memory, it will most likely abort, resulting in a run error.

+creating new files
+  Do not create new files.
+The sandbox will not allow this and the file open function will return a failure.
+Using the file without handling this error can result in a runtime error depending on the submission language.

 number of processes
   You are not supposed to explicitly create multiple processes (threads).
 This is to no avail anyway, because your program has exactly 1 processor core fully at its disposal.
-To increase stability of the system, DOMjudge executes submissions in a sandbox where a maximum of |PROCLIMIT| processes can be run simultaneously (including processes that started your program).
+DOMjudge executes submissions in a sandbox where a maximum of |PROCLIMIT| processes can be run simultaneously (including processes that started your program).

   People who have never programmed with multiple processes (or have never heard of "threads") do not have to worry: a normal program